Iraqis in Greece: Demography

-However, there is a substantial population that are married at 65 per cent, most of which leave behind their wive and children behind, with the intention of bringing them once they have completed any formal documents.
-In which most of these marriages tend to be mixed, equally between Sunni, Shia, Assyrian, Armenian, Kurd and Turkomen.
+However, there is a substantial population that is married at 65 per cent, most of which leave behind their wife and children, with the intention of bringing them once they have completed any formal documents.
+Which most of these marriages tend to be mixed, equally between Sunni, Shia, Assyrian, Armenian, Kurd and Turkomen.

 Only a small percentage are widows and divorcees.

 Ethnic and religious composition

 The Iraqi population in Greece varies greatly, reflecting Iraq's diversity.
-Kurds dominate the Iraqi inhabitants, with a 50 per cent in total, this is then followed by Christians, which are believed to be at around a quarter, the Turkmen's are behind with 15 per cent followed by an equal number of Arabs.
+Kurds dominate the Iraqi inhabitants, with 50 per cent in total, this is then followed by Christians, which are believed to be at around a quarter, the Turkmen's are behind with 15 per cent followed by an equal number of Arabs.

 Amongst the Kurds, Sunni Muslims form the majority with a Shia Feyli minority.

 Turkmen are also Sunni Muslim, speak a dialect of Turkish and form a small percentage of Iraqis in Greece.

 The Iraqi Arabs who arrived in Greece are Muslims from the central and southern parts of Iraq, mostly Sunni with a tiny Shia minority.
 Sunni Arabs form 17 per cent of the total Iraqi population, which is almost an equal amount if not more than their Turkmen counterparts.
-Assyrians have a disproportionately large representation amongst Iraqis in Greece, this could be primarily because Greece has a Christian society, in which Iraqi Christians will find it easy to settle down in.
-Forming a quarter of the population in Greece, Iraqi Christians make up the majority of Christians from the Middle East, who arrived in Greece from the early 1990s.
+Assyrians have a disproportionately large representation amongst Iraqis in Greece, primarily due to Greece's Christian society in which they would find it easy to settle down in.
+Forming a quarter of the population in Greece, Iraqi Christians make up the majority of Christians from the Middle East, who arrived in Greece in the early 1990s.

-Most immigrants arriving in Greece came from the northern Iraqi city of Kirkuk, which stands at around 45 per cent, the other 30 per cent came from capital Baghdad, followed by 20 per cent originating from Mosul.
+Most immigrants arriving in Greece came from the northern Iraqi city of Kirkuk, which stands at around 45 per cent, the other 30 per cent came from the capital Baghdad, followed by 20 per cent originating from Mosul.

 Education

 The educational level amongst Iraqis is generally very high, as they are well-educated and many of which hold university degrees.
-Although many have already completed higher education, the average age of an Iraqi refugee and asylum seeker is relatively low, in which the majority has not yet had any opportunities to work in their chosen profession and hence their theoretical knowledge remains undeveloped.
+Although many have already completed higher education, the average age of an Iraqi refugee and asylum seeker is relatively low, which the majority has not yet had any opportunities to work in their chosen profession and hence their theoretical knowledge remains undeveloped.

+Visa Requirements

+Iraqi citizens currently do not have access to either Evisa or Visa on arrival services.
+Despite the technical availability of tourist visas, the implementation of a restrictive Greek visa policy has resulted in an average issuance of fewer than 2000 visas in recent years.